 The Milton Residents Fund

-Each year, available income from the fund is distributed to Milton residents, as needed, primarily for utility payments or other household expenses.
-Referrals to the fund come from local agencies serving Milton residents.
+Each year, available interest income and gifts to the fund are distributed to Milton residents, as needed, primarily to prevent utility shutoffs, to prevent eviction, and promote safe and stable housing.
+Self-referrals and referrals from local agencies serving Milton residents are welcome.

 The Parish Members Fund